-Unless Kids Cover is a replacement benefit, there is a deferred cover start date for all medical events marked in section (a) and (b) above.
+Unless Kids Cover is a replacement benefit, there is a deferred cover start date for all medical conditions or surgical procedures marked in section (a) and (b) above.

 Kids Cover partial benefit

 We will pay \$10,000 if the insured child suffers a serious accidental injury or single loss of limb or eye while covered under this benefit.